dthecatalyst/PMGuide/README.md

 Usually, we find three different types of project structures within organizations in which Projects and Project Managers must operate.
 They are Functional, Matrix, and Pure Project.
 Functional organizations are also called Traditional, Hierarchical, or Vertical organizations.

 <p align="center"><img width="650" height="100" src="/resourcedict/orgstructure.png"></p>

+## Functional (Traditional, Hierarchical or Vertical) Organization<a name="Functional-Hierarchical-Organization"></a>
+Most military organizations are organized using a traditional organization.
+In a structure such as shown below, the function or the hierarchical leader has primary control, responsibility, and authority over that function or department within that organization.